SPT-Mod-Dev/SPT-Mod-Dev/README.md

 #### General
  - Increased score in peace conferences
  - Added Mexico to host tool
+ - Super Heavy Tanks now can only use Super Heavy Turrets

 #### USA
  - SPT version of operation "The Greenland Patrol" added to account for fascist Denmark route.
 Available from when Denmark joins the Axis until the USA is at war with Germany